terrycojones/daudin/README.md

 because in that case a pseudo-tty isn't used.
 The ls output prints just fine with the embedded TAB, but how did it get there?

+The terminal sometimes gets left in a weird state.

 ## Background & thanks

 The Daudin name comes from